 Topics Map > HR & Payroll > Policies

-This document provides information on the University's telecommuting policy.
+This document provides information on the University's remote work policy.

-Finally, it is the policy of the College of Letters & Science that, unless telecommuting is a condition of employment, departments may not incur any costs as the result of an approved telecommuting agreement.
+It is the policy of the College of Letters & Science that, unless remote work is a condition of employment (and should be noted in the recruitment/PVL as such), departments may not incur any costs as the result of an approved telecommuting agreement.
 This is true regardless of the funding source (e.g. state, federal, gift, foundation) and includes the costs for computer equipment, software, supplies, internet connection, etc.

 If you have any questions about this policy, please contact your HR Manager.